cmda-minor-web/web-app-from-scratch-2122/course/week-3.md

 ## 2. Refactor code into modules

-Now that you have gained a better understanding, using the diagrams, it may be time to refactor the structure of your app.
-In other words, how are you going to code or refactor the various actors and the dependencies between them in your app?
-Split up your code into modules.
+Up until now, in your JavaScript code, you are fetching data from an api, render the data into the HTML page and you added a router to be able to switch the different states of your application.
+Your code can become harder and harder to read and maintain.
+This is a good time to refactor the structure of your app by splitting up your code in different ES modules.

 #### Resources